Silver Spirit deck plans

 At the end of September 2017, Silversea announced plans for the company's first-ever ship lengthening project.

-During drydock 2018 (March 5 - May 3, done by the Italian shipbuilder Fincantieri at Palermo shipyard, Sicily), MS Silver Spirit was lengthened by inserting a prebuilt midsection (length 15 m / 49 ft).
-This made Silver Spirit the world's first stretched luxury cruise ship.
-The new section (hull and superstructure) added to the liner a total of 34 new cabins (6x Silver Suites, 26x Veranda Suites, 2x Panorama Suites).
+During drydock 2018 (March 5–May 3, performed by Italian shipbuilder Fincantieri at the Palermo shipyard in Sicily), MS Silver Spirit was lengthened by inserting a prebuilt midsection (15 m / 49 ft long).
+This made Silver Spirit the world’s first stretched luxury cruise ship.
+The new section (hull and superstructure) added a total of 34 new cabins (6 Silver Suites, 26 Veranda Suites, and 2 Panorama Suites).

 During the drydock refit, the ship was also extensively refurbished and updated.
-The project's purpose was to enhance shipboard amenities and redesign all public areas to resemble Silversea’s newest boats Silver Muse and Silver Moon.
+The project’s goal was to enhance shipboard amenities and redesign public areas to resemble Silversea’s newer vessels, including Silver Muse and Silver Moon.

 MS Silver Spirit cruise ship lengthening

-Despite the overall size increase, the vessel retained its intimate feel with a crew-to-passenger ratio of 1:1,5.
+Despite the increase in overall size, the vessel retained an intimate atmosphere with a crew-to-passenger ratio of approximately 1:1.5.

-Following the refit, to the ship were also added new dining options.
-All existing staterooms and venues were fully renovated.
-The pool deck was redesigned.
-New Health & Fitness centre was created.
-To the existing restaurants were added the new Indochine (replacing Le Champagne), Atlantide (replacing the main dining room), Silver Note (supper club with live music) and Spaccanapoli (outdoor dinner restaurant / daily bar for fast food and drinks).
-All food menus were upgraded.
+Following the refit, new dining venues were added.
+All existing staterooms and public venues were fully renovated.
+The pool deck was redesigned, and a new Health & Fitness Center was created.
+New restaurants introduced during the upgrade include Indochine (replacing Le Champagne), Atlantide (replacing the main dining room), Silver Note (a supper club with live music), and Spaccanapoli (an outdoor dinner restaurant that also serves as a daytime bar offering fast food and drinks).
+All food menus were also upgraded.

-Arts Cafe (a multipurpose venue with live performances, gourmet coffees and teas) and Silver Note (themed food dinner restaurant with live music and dance floor) were added aft on deck 8.
+Arts Cafe (a multipurpose venue offering live performances, gourmet coffees, and teas) and Silver Note (a themed dinner venue with live music and a dance floor) were added aft on Deck 8.

-The Casino Lounge was moved (from deck 8 to deck 7) and on its place was added Silver Note.
-Dolce Vita (deck 5 Atrium Bar) is a new cocktail bar lounge with live grand piano music performances.
-The old "Spa at Silversea" (deck 6) was upgraded to Zagara Spa.
-The Library (deck 7) was transformed into Casino, and was created the new "Tor’s Observation Library".
+The Casino Lounge was relocated from Deck 8 to Deck 7, and its former location became Silver Note.
+Dolce Vita (Deck 5 Atrium Bar) was introduced as a new cocktail lounge featuring live grand piano performances.
+The former "Spa at Silversea" (Deck 6) was upgraded and renamed Zagara Spa.
+The Library (Deck 7) was converted into the Casino, and a new venue called "Tor’s Observation Library" was created.

-All top-tier suites received new handcrafted toppers, handmade mattresses (Savoir) and smart HDTVs.
-A new category suite (Balsorano Suite) was added, decorated with items of personal value to Silversea Cruises chairman Manfredi Lefebvre d'Ovidio.
+All top-tier suites received new handcrafted toppers, handmade Savoir mattresses, and smart HDTVs.
+A new suite category (Balsorano Suite) was introduced, decorated with items of personal significance to Silversea Cruises Chairman Manfredi Lefebvre d'Ovidio.

 Deck layouts